-This section of our website is dedicated to building a reference library of information on all aspects of blade-lift type vertical axis wind turbines (VAWTs).
-This library contains the references used in these web pages, along with others that we have collected as part of our research and development process.
+This section of our website is dedicated to building a reference library of information on all aspects of blade-lift type vertical axis wind turbines (VAWTs) including the references used in these web pages and the papers we’ve published.
+We add new material as we find it and welcome your suggestions.